stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ### Branch operations

 A JMP instruction results in an unconditional update of the Program Counter.
 But sometimes you only want to update the Program Counter if some condition is true.
-This can be done using one of eight branch operations.
-Each tests the condition of a particular flag in the Processor Status register, only updating the Program Counter if that flag has a particular state.
-If the flag is not in the required state, the instruction has no effect and program execution continues sequentially as normal.
+You can do this using one of eight branch operations.
+Each tests the condition of a particular flag in the Processor Status register.
+The instruction only updates the Program Counter if that flag has a particular state.
+If the flag is not in the required state, the instruction has no effect.
+Program execution continues sequentially as normal.

 There are eight branch operations.
-Each branch operation does not update the state of any Processor Status flags, and there is only one supported address mode: Relative.
+Each branch operation does not update the state of any Processor Status flags.
+Each only supports the Relative addressing mode.

 ::: opcode